 - Jackson Perry (Ph.D. candidate, History): "Baron Ferdinand von Mueller's Scientific Network of Eucalyptus Enthusiasts."
 Jackson's dissertation examines the introduction of the eucalyptus tree genus to the Mediterranean region in the late nineteenth century.
 The $3,500 award supported travel to Melbourne, Australia during May-July, 2016 where he consulted the papers of Baron Ferdinand von Mueller, a German-Australian naturalist who was the most ardent promoter of eucalyptus planting in the nineteenth century.
 Mentor: Dr. John McNeill

 Grants, ranging in value from $500-$4,000, are intended to cover the cost of supplies or research materials, travel, and other expenses associated with completion of a thesis or dissertation.
-Applications for the 2017 cycle are expected to become available in early fall 2016.
+The 2017 application is expected to become available in early fall 2016.

 The following graduate students were awarded ARCS Foundation Scholar Named Awards by the Metropolitan Washington Chapter (MWC) of the ARCS Foundation to support their dissertation research during the 2016-17 academic year:

 - Teresa Duncan, Ph.D. candidate in Chemistry and ARCS Foundation Patricia Smith Memorial Scholar.
 Dissertation research: conducting research in polymer gels for the cleaning of cultural heritage.
 Teresa is a continuing award recipent from 2014-15 and 2015-16 during which time she held ARCS Chapter Scholar Awards.
 Mentor: Dr. Richard Weiss